cyciri/learning-git/README.md

 # Git and Github Course

-## This repo was used to learn git from Amigoscode
+## This repo was used to learn Git and Github from Amigoscode

 https://amigoscode.com/courses/git-github